Lab Assistant, EKG Technician/Phlebotomist Training at Lamson

 Phlebotomists specialize in drawing blood and preparing it for lab testing.
 Phlebotomists must ensure that the proper amount is taken and that all blood is properly labeled.
 Although their main responsibility is drawing blood, phlebotomists are also responsible for collecting specimens of other bodily fluids as well.

-What is the job outlook for Lab Assistants, EKG Technicians or Phlebotomists?
+What is the job outlook for Lab Assistants, EKG Technicians, and Phlebotomists?

 Employment in each of these healthcare occupations is projected to grow in coming years.

 - Employment for lab assistants is projected to grow by 11% (BLS) and phlebotomists by an astonishing 22%!
 (BLS)

 - An aging population has led to greater demand for healthcare services and the professionals that provide them.